Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Take steps ahead of time to make recovery easier.
+Take steps ahead of time to make recovery easier and safe.
 Make a few simple changes around the house.
 Also, arrange for someone to help you for a couple of weeks after your hip replacement.
 Before surgery, your surgeon may talk with you about ways to manage blood loss.
-You may also be told to see your primary care doctor and your dentist.
+You may also be told to see your primary care healthcare provider and your dentist.
 Treating health and dental problems now may improve healing after a joint replacement.
 If you’re a smoker, do your best to stop or cut down.

 Stock up on canned and frozen foods.
 Store all supplies between waist and shoulder level.